I have the best parents in my classes. Maybe I am biased, but I really do feel that I have the best parents and their children are lucky.

 This was my response:

 First – big hugs.
 I know how independence, meltdowns and not having verbal skills to express herself can be very hard on parents (especially moms) and on the child as well.

 Abby is quiet, yet she is determined and has a strong personality.
 I think you are already doing everything to support Abby.
 Sometimes it helps to limit going to events for some time and try to do more small low-key activities.
-While you empathize with Abby’s feelings you, can tell her that it is hard for both of you.
+You can empathize with Abby’s feelings, and in addition, tell her that it is hard for both of you.